Kaltura - Best Practices (UW-Madison)

 Tags are used to help you find media when searching.
 You should make tags as meaningful and relevant to the media as possible so that they will be useful in a search.
 And, you can add as many tags as you want.
 Tags can be a useful way to group your media.
 For instance, if you have several pieces of media for one course, it’s a good idea to tag them with the same course title or code so that they can be located together in a search.

 Can I give other people access to manage my media and channels?

 Yes.
 For more information about sharing access to channels, please see Kaltura - Sharing Access to Channels (UW-Madison).
-For more information about sharing access to your media, please see Kaltura - Media Collaboration - Changing media ownership, adding editors and publishers (UW-Madison).
+For more information about sharing access to your media, please see Kaltura - Media Collaboration - Changing Media Ownership, Adding Editors and Publishers.

 What do I do if I need help, have feature requests, or bugs to report?

 Please contact the DoIT HelpDesk with any requests for assistance, feature requests, or bugs.